 - Honoré Farm & Mill also grows organic wheat, but they have a higher calling: to re-connect people to land and community.

-I had fun writing this piece and learned a ton.
 As Elizabeth DeRuff, president and agricultural chaplain of Honoré Farm and Mill told me, "Wheat is an unbelievable topic!"

 Right she is!